 Helping with household chores builds important life skills all children need to develop!
 Make a list of things that need to be done to keep each room in your house clean each day and then divide these tasks into daily and weekly chore lists.
 (Separate them out and make lists for each child with an equal number of chores each day.)
 Download my free chore chart here to use for this purpose.
 If you’ve never had your children do chores before, have a family meeting and talk about how important it is for everyone to help with keeping the house clean and about the life skills and the level of responsibility they’ll be developing…the way it’s presented can really make or break how your kids respond to taking on more responsibility!
 You can make chore time fun by turning on music and even encouraging singing and dancing as they work!

 2. Set goals for what you hope to accomplish this summer

 The best way to make sure you accomplish all you hope to over the summer is to set some goals and make a plan for how you’ll actually complete those goals!

 Make a list of ideas for the following categories along with which week you want to do each one this summer:

 - Books you want to read (for yourself, for your kids and for read aloud books)

 - Other things you have to do or events you will attend

 The Homeschool Life All-in-One Planner has some great goal setting templates to help you think through goals for each of your children and for the family.

-I guarantee those parent/child dates will be some of the most memorable moments your children will have this summer!
-But if you’re not intentional about this, it likely won’t happen, so get something on the calendar and make it happen!
+I guarantee those parent/child dates will be some of the most memorable moments your children will have this summer.
+I found I needed to be intentional about these dates with my children or it just didn’t happen.

 I pray this summer will be one that you’ll look back on and say, “that was one of the best summers yet!”